websockets/ws/doc/ws.md

   - `handleProtocols` {Function} A function which can be used to handle the WebSocket subprotocols.
 See description below.
   - `host` {String} The hostname where to bind the server.
+  - `maxBufferedChunks` {Number} The maximum number of buffered data chunks.
+    Defaults to 1048576.
+Set to 0 to disable the limit.
+  - `maxFragments` {Number} The maximum number of fragments in a message.
+    Defaults to 131072.
+Set to 0 to disable the limit.
   - `maxPayload` {Number} The maximum allowed message size in bytes.
 Defaults to 100 MiB (104857600 bytes).
   - `noServer` {Boolean} Enable no server mode.